 Jerry Williams, Founder and President

-Gerald “Jerry” Williams, diagnosed with Polymyositis in 2003, founded MSU originally as a Facebook support group titled, “Polymyowhat: Understanding Myositis,” in 2010.
+Jerry Williams, originally diagnosed with Polymyositis in 2003, (later changed to dermatomyositis), founded MSU originally as a Facebook support group titled, “Polymyowhat: Understanding Myositis,” in 2010.
 Jerry is the Founder and President of MSU and also serves as the Executive Director.
 He is passionate about helping others living with this rare disease.

 Lynn Wilson, Vice President and Director of Patient-Centered Research

 Lynn comes to the Board with 38 years experience in the petroleum industry working as a petroleum engineer focusing on oil field research, operations training, project management and organizational change.
 Her career has taken her all over the world, flying over 1.5 million miles to 6 continents, including a year assignment in Hong Kong.